suhr/papers/calg.md

 Unfortunately, it requires ad-hoc combinators like `bi`.
 Beside that, it is still hard to read.
 It is also hard to analyze.
 In fact, if the set of combinators is turing complete, the analysis is undecideable.

-Traditional concatenative programming is based on only one operation on function, the (generalized) function composition.
+Traditionaly, concatenative programming is based on only one operation on function, the (generalized) function composition.
 To solve the value passing problem, we introduce an additional operation — function concatenation.
 With this operation, function `f` can be written like this:

 ```
 drop dup (square,square (+)),abs (-)